 After launching a pilot program in 2016 on refugee entrepreneurship, AEC decided to double their efforts this year to support both urban and rural refugees with a livelihoods program to help them move out of poverty and towards self-sufficiency through jobs.

 “With the right tools, refugees have the capacity to not only support themselves, but to contribute to a vibrant economy – both inside the camps and in the host communities.
 We’ve engaged AEC to cultivate refugee entrepreneurship because we believe in AEC’s model and the power of entrepreneurship to create dignity and independence.”

 – Jakob Oster, UNHCR Rwanda Refugee Livelihoods Director

 In 2017, AEC will provide business skills, training, and even access to finance for 800 refugee-owned businesses in three refugee camps and in urban centers.

 Book Featuring African Entrepreneur Collective Will Publish This Summer

-Meet the entrepreneurs of AEC, building businesses in agriculture, coffee, and fruit; handicrafts and fashion design; human resources and technology, in these short videos:
+Meet the entrepreneurs of AEC, building businesses in agriculture, coffee, and fruit; handicrafts and fashion design; human resources and technology.

-For example, Right Seat is a talent management company run by Denise and Colleen, who’ve “always been passionate about human resources” and just got “tired of employers always saying they’re not finding the right skills, and people saying they’re not getting employment:
+Right Seat is a talent management company run by Denise and Colleen, who’ve “always been passionate about human resources” and just got “tired of employers always saying they’re not finding the right skills, and people saying they’re not getting employment.”